"This next artist (Celloquacious), just blew everybody away".

 José Antonio Ponce, at New Mexico Music Awards Ceremony

 "This is music of the finest antiquity of Eastern Europe.
 Words cannot even express what I just experienced".

 Lainie Sevante Wulkan, Host/Producer at Zeta Global Radio

 I speak through my cello

 Keely is a rarity: she composes and performs solo on electroacoustic cello with live looping and effects, creating a virtual cello orchestra.
-She publicly emerged as Celloquacious in 2019, and soon after, Keely was honored to win the 2020 New Mexico Music Award for her song, Out at Sea, in the Ambient Contemporary Instrumental category.
+She publicly emerged as Celloquacious in 2019, and soon after, Keely was honored to win (and perform for the ceremony for) the 2020 New Mexico Music Awards for her song, Out at Sea, in the Ambient Contemporary Instrumental category.
 In 2021.
-Keely was also recognized as a 2021 International Songwriting Competition Semi-Finalist for this song.
+Keely was also recognized as a 2021 International Songwriting Competition Semi-Finalist (largest songwriting competition in the world) for this song.

 Celloquacious is an artistic and musical concept, of a composer and performer communicating through her cello, and her music is inspired by the elements of Earth, Air, Fire and Water.
 Keely states, “when the music comes through me, there are no words, only images of sound”.
 Celloquacious has three aspirations: to connect with and move people through the musical language of the cello, to collaborate and community build through the arts, and to positively contribute a spirit of healing to the larger community.